-Two-weeks notice example letter #4 - a little bit less than two weeks
+Two-weeks notice letter template #4 - less than two weeks

 Let's be honest.
 Sometimes you can't give a full two-weeks notice.
-You need to start your new job sooner than later, you want some time to yourself between gigs, or perhaps you just can't wait to get out. of. there.
+You need to start your new job sooner than later, you want some time to yourself between gigs, or perhaps you just can't wait to get out of a toxic environment.

 If that's the case, here's how to give your notice.